ARM-software/ebbr/source/chapter2-uefi.rst

    It is recommended that firmware implementing the `UpdateCapsule()` runtime service and an ESRT also implement the `EFI_FIRMWARE_MANAGEMENT_PROTOCOL` described in :UEFI:`23.1`. [#FMProtoNote]_

-If firmware update is performed out-of-band (e.g., by an independent Baseboard Management Controller (BMC), or firmware is provided by a hypervisor), then the platform is not required to implement the `UpdateCapsule()` runtime service and it is not required to provide an ESRT.

-`UpdateCapsule()` is only required before `ExitBootServices()` is called.

 .. [#FMPNote] The `UpdateCapsule()` runtime service is expected to be suitable for use by generic firmware update services like fwupd and Windows Update.